12

-Everything You Need to Know About Xanax Bar Addiction
+Everything You Need to Know About Xanax Bars and Xanax Addiction

 What is Xanax?

-Xanax (alprazolam) is a prescription medication used to treat anxiety disorders and panic disorders.
-It belongs to a class of drugs called benzodiazepines, which work by calming the nervous system.
+Xanax (alprazolam) is a prescription medication used to treat anxiety disorders including generalized anxiety disorder, panic disorders, and more.
+It belongs to a class of drugs called benzodiazepines, which are central nervous system depressants that work by calming the nervous system.
 Often, in their highest available dosage, Xanax pills are pressed in the shape of “bars”.
 Users can become addicted to Xanax bars and pills because this drug produces feelings of relaxation and euphoria when taken in high doses.

 Drug addiction is a growing problem in the United States, and Xanax (alprazolam) is one of the most commonly abused substances.
 It is a prescription drug designed to treat anxiety and panic disorders, but it can quickly become addictive.